MrMitchellMoore/Leave_Policies/README.md

 - Both Technology and Finance Industries offer the most paid leaves for maternity and paternity.

 ## You can go to my dash board at [Leave Policies](https://public.tableau.com/views/LeavePolicies/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link)
-## Also you can check out the presentation which I downloaded as PDFs in this repository.
+## Also you can check out the presentation which I downloaded as PDFs in this repository and it shows the recommendations.